nolliegray/stepiii/README.md

 Holding **[A]** for 2 seconds will clear the sequence steps and reset all tracks to 16 steps.
 If you press the first button in a track while holding **[A]**, then just a single track will clear.

 **[B] Reset**
 This button resets each track back to the first step.
-I can be done in either clocking mode.
+Reset works in either clocking mode and can be handled by external resets sent through MIDI.
 ![Play Stop Reset](img/stepiii_Play-Stop-Reset.png)

 ## Step Pages